-Now that many people have access to indoor swimming pools through the YMCA and fitness clubs, water aerobic exercises have become a favorite year-round workout.
+Now that many people have access to indoor swimming pools through the YMCA, community centers, and fitness clubs, water aerobic exercises have become a favorite year-round workout.
 These classes are popular with most age groups, ranging from teenagers to busy parents with young children, and senior citizens interested in staying strong and fit in order to maintain mobility.

 Water aerobic exercises combine aerobics, strengthening, and stretching.
+Water exercises helps to improve reaction times that decline with age.
 These refreshing forms of exercise should be considered as an alternative to traditional aerobic exercises done on land for individuals with orthopedic disorders or excessive body weight.
 They're great as temporary exercises for individuals who are fit, but can't participate in preferred exercise because of illness or injury.

 When performed with sufficient intensity, frequency and duration, water aerobic exercises may maintain or improve cardiovascular fitness.
 The exercises can also tone your body by using water as resistance.
 Many water aerobics instructors incorporate water weights, paddle boards, and other fun equipment into their workouts.